cyberRaise: On‑Chain Fundraising Revolutionized

 -

-DealManager: The on-chain deal orchestrator that coordinates each raise from inception to completion.
-It manages deal proposal creation, tracks signatures from the parties, and triggers the finalization of a deal’s lifecycle in a secure, auditable manner.
-In essence, the DealManager contract is responsible for moving a deal through all stages (proposed → signed → paid → finalized) and ensures the process is executed according to the rules set for that deal.
+DealManager: The onchain deal orchestrator that coordinates each raise from inception to completion.
+It manages deal proposal creation, tracks signatures from the parties, and triggers finalization in a secure, auditable manner – moving a deal through all stages (proposed → signed → paid → finalized) according to its rules.
+DealManager remains available for bespoke single-counterparty agreements, while RoundManager handles multi-investor rounds.

 -